Jon Watts: Career

 Watts has also directed Spider-Man: No Way Home, which was released on December 17, 2021, where he also provided the motion-capture for Sandman while Thomas Haden Church reprised the voice of the character from Spider-Man 3.
 He was confirmed to be directing The Fantastic Four: First Steps, which would be set in the Marvel Cinematic Universe but exited the project in April 2022.
 Watts also directed the mid-credits scene of Venom: Let There Be Carnage, a tie-in to No Way Home, which was released two months earlier on October 1, 2021.
 The scene was shot during the filming of No Way Home.

 In September 2021, it was revealed that Watts would write and direct the thriller film Wolfs starring George Clooney and Brad Pitt.
 He would also produce the project along with the two actors.
 By the end of the month, the project had been acquired by Apple Studios, and was expected to receive a "robust theatrical release".
 However, six weeks before the film's release, Apple pivoted the film to a limited release.

 In January 2022, Watts and his wife were announced to have joined the sixth installment of the Final Destination series as co-producers.
 Watts also wrote a film treatment as well, adapted by Lori Evans Taylor and Guy Busick.

 In May 2022, it was revealed that Watts would create and executive produce an Amblin inspired Star Wars TV series for Disney+ that is set after the events of Return of the Jedi.
 This series was soon revealed as Star Wars: Skeleton Crew, which premiered in 2024.
+Watts received the Children's and Family Emmy Award for Outstanding Young Teen Series for his work on the series.

 In September 2024, Watts and his wife McGunigle, along with their production company Freshman Year, signed a first-look feature deal with Walt Disney Studios.
 Under the deal, Watts will direct feature-length projects for Disney live-action and 20th Century Studios with the option to produce.

+In September 2026, it was reported that Watts would direct the first installment of a new Star Wars trilogy written by Simon Kinberg.